runonbitcoin/walleteering/guide/02-purse.md

 The job of the `pay()` method is to make the transaction acceptable to miners.
 It adds inputs and outputs to raise its fee and then signs the transaction.
 There are two parameters passed to `pay()`, `rawtx` and `parents`.

-`rawtx` is the partial transaction that Run builds.
+`rawtx` is the partial transaction that RUN builds.
 You should first inflate this transaction into an object to add additional inputs and outputs.
 The [bsv library](https://github.com/moneybutton/bsv), while optional, is capable of inflating the hex transaction via

     new bsv.Transaction(rawtx)